Importance of Aja Ekadashi: Story and How to Fast

 Published on September 2, 2021

 A major Ekadashi is coming our way in the first week of September.
-Aja Ekadashi will be celebrated on Sept 3, 2021.
+Aja Ekadashi will be celebrated on August 23, 2022.
 According to religious beliefs, all your desires are likley to be fulfilled by observing a fast on the day of Aja Ekadashi.
-Though Ekadashi will start from Sept 2, 2021, the fast will be observed on Sept 3, 2021, according to the date of Udaya.
+Though Ekadashi will start on August 22, 2022, the fast will be observed on August 23, 2022, according to the date of Udaya.

 Things to Keep in Mind While Keeping a Fast on Aja Ekadashi